TotallyRandomGus/personal_benchmark/README.md

 ### Submit your entry by using posting an issue using the provided template

 - After you added the organizer as a collaborator, go back to the main page of your repository and copy the repository URL from the address bar to your clipboard.
 - Come back to the organizer's page and [click here](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) (on their page) to start your registration.
+Be sure to register on the organizer page and not on your own repository!
 If it doesn't work, you can do it manually by going to the organizer's "Issues" tab, creating a new issue and choosing the "Registration to benchmark" template.
 - Paste your repository URL in the URL field and click the "Submit new issue" button.

 A series of automated actions will take place in a few seconds.
 If everything went well, you should get a message saying that you are successfully registered to the benchmark.
 If there was a problem, read the feedback message to fix what went wrong.
 When you finished fixing your repository, you can post a "retry" comment on the registration issue to re-run the automated verifications.